SUBSCRIBE TO OUR FREE NEWSLETTER

 According to AFP, the ruling allows the Japanese whalers to pursue legal action in the US against the Sea Shepherd's activism.

-The ruling comes weeks into a high-sea standoff between the Japanse whaling vessel, the Nisshin Maru, and the Shepherd's fleet--the Bob Barker and the Steve Irwin--during which, the Shepherds report, the whalers have rammed both their vessels and have been using water cannons and stun grenades against them, even going to so far as to threaten them with a military icebreaker.
+The ruling comes weeks into a high-sea standoff between the Japanse whaling vessel, the Nisshin Maru, and the Sea Shepherd's fleet--the Bob Barker and the Steve Irwin--during which, the Shepherds report, the whalers have rammed both their vessels and have been using water cannons and stun grenades against them, even going to so far as to threaten them with a military icebreaker.

-A US federal court of appeals on Monday has branded the anti-whaling activist group Sea Shepherd as "pirates" ordering them to cease interfering with Japanese whaling operations in the Southern Ocean and clearing the way for whalers to pursue legal actions against the animal rights group.
+A US federal court of appeals on Monday has branded the anti-whaling activist group Sea Shepherd as "pirates," ordering them to cease interfering with Japanese whaling operations in the Southern Ocean and clearing the way for whalers to pursue legal actions against the animal rights group.

-"You don't need a peg leg or an eye patch" to be a pirate, declared chief judge Alex Kozinski of the Ninth Circuit US Court of Appeals, as he overturned a lower court's ruling against Japanese whalers, adding "no matter how high-minded you believe your purpose to be."
+"You don't need a peg leg or an eye patch" to be a pirate, declared Chief Judge Alex Kozinski of the Ninth Circuit US Court of Appeals, as he overturned a lower court's ruling against Japanese whalers, adding, "No matter how high-minded you believe your purpose to be."

-Sea Shepherd founder Paul Watson responded to the ruling saying it was "entirely devoid of real evidence."
+Sea Shepherd founder Paul Watson responded to the ruling, saying it was "entirely devoid of real evidence."

 "We are called many names," he said, "but the real question is whether Sea Shepherd is breaking the law."
-Watson emphasized that the Sea Shepherd crew has not, "nor do they intend to injure Japanese whalers."
+Watson emphasized that the Sea Shepherd crew has not "nor do they intend to injure Japanese whalers."

 "[The judge] didn't mention anything in there about the fact that the Japanese have destroyed one of our ships (the Ady Gil in 2010), they've thrown concussion grenades at us, hit us with water cannons and laser beams," he told AAP.